 - Do they complete local moves only or do they complete local and long-distance moves?

-- Are you using your moving truck, moving container (Like a U-Haul U-Box container), or using the moving company’s truck?
+- Are you using your own moving truck, moving container (Like a U-Haul U-Box container), or are you using the moving company’s truck?

 - Do you have any specialty or heavy items?

 - Do you have stairs?
-(Moving Help doesn’t allow stair fees.)
+(Moving Help doesn’t allow additional stair fees.)

 - Do you need packing services?
-(A moving company’s packing services can be expensive.)
+(Some Moving Help Service Providers offer packing services.)

 - Do you need help assembling and reassembling furniture?

-- Size of your home?
+- What is the size of your home?
 (A 1-bedroom apartment will be quicker to load than a 4-bedroom house.)

 You’ll need to decide what factors apply to you and which factors you can handle yourself — such as packing — if you don’t want your moving company to take care of it.
 You’ll also want to get multiple quotes, so you can compare prices.

-- Day of week: It’ll be less busy to move between Monday through Thursday vs. Friday through Saturday.
+- Day of week: Many people aren’t interested in trying to facilitate a move in the middle of the work week.
+This means it’ll be less busy (and possibly less expensive) to move between Monday through Thursday vs. Friday through Sunday.

 - Location: If your area has more movers, you’ll have a wider range of prices from moving companies, which could mean more competitive prices.
-If your area has fewer movers, you might have to choose among a couple of options.
+If your area has fewer movers, you might have to choose among a limited set of options.

 These general cost factors can increase or decrease your total cost when selecting a moving company.